Enjoy Tapas and Local Cuisine – Palma de Mallorca, Spain

 - Some restaurants close mid‑afternoon

-- Tapas can add up in price if you order many
+- Tapas can add up in price if you order many dishes

 Final Thoughts

 Tapas and local cuisine are a highlight of any visit to Palma.
-With warm flavors, friendly service, and a relaxed island atmosphere, enjoying a meal here is as memorable as the attractions themselves.
+With warm flavors, friendly service, and a relaxed island atmosphere, enjoying a meal here becomes as memorable as the attractions themselves.
 It’s the perfect way to savor Mallorca during your day in port.
+For restaurant ideas, food specialties, and culinary highlights, the Visit Palma dining guide is a helpful resource.

 For more ideas on what to see during your day in port, check out my full guide: Top Things to Do in Palma de Mallorca When Arriving by Cruise.